 The School of Graduate Studies has responsibility for all graduate work at the University except for that leading to the Doctor of Medicine (M.D.) and Juris Doctorate (J.D.).
 It is the purpose of the School of Graduate Studies to provide opportunity for advanced study beyond the limits of undergraduate courses, to make available the resources of the University in such combinations as will meet the occupational, intellectual, and cultural needs of qualified post-baccalaureate students, and to encourage original investigation and creative scholarship.
 The University of North Dakota offers the largest and most diversified graduate school in the region.
 A number of unique facilities and support resources augment the instructional and research program.
-In addition, the School of Graduate Studies offers extensive off-campus program offerings through the Division of Continuing Education.

 The School of Graduate Studies: General Information

 The School of Graduate Studies provides qualified post-baccalaureate students with the opportunity for advanced study toward a graduate degree or certificate.
 The School of Graduate Studies promotes excellence in scholarship and creativity, and encourages original research and competency in technical and professional fields.
 The School of Graduate Studies is responsible for general supervision of all graduate activity in the departments, schools, and colleges of the University.

 Graduate level programs and courses are offered through various delivery modes.
 Opportunities for on-campus, online, and combinations of on-campus/online study exist for many programs.
 Students should consult with individual programs or the School of Graduate Studies for information regarding on-campus and online programming.
 Students wishing to enroll in distance courses and programs must follow all School of Graduate Studies policies and procedures.